iver-wharf/iver-wharf.github.io/docs/tutorials/import-projects/README.md

 > Azure DevOps.
 >
 > The biggest distinction is in Azure DevOps as that term is reused.
-> An Azure DevOps projects (which may contain more than one code repository)
+> An Azure DevOps project (which may contain more than one code repository)
 > does not equal a Wharf project, but instead an Azure DevOps code repository
 > (that lives inside an Azure DevOps project) corresponds to a Wharf project.